Denzel Dumfries: 2020–21 season

 Throughout the 2020–21 season, contract negotiations were a talking point as to whether Dumfries would stay at PSV Eindhoven.
-By February, the agreement has yet been reached between the two parties.
-In April 2021, it was expected that the player would be leaving the club in the summer transfer window.
-Throughout UEFA Euro 2020 with impressive performances, interest in signing the player increased from clubs around Europe, with Everton and Bayern Munich and Inter Milan interested.
+By February, the agreement had yet to be reached between the two parties.
+In April 2021, it was expected that Dumfries would be leaving the club in the summer transfer window.
+Throughout UEFA Euro 2020 with impressive performances, interest in signing the Dumfries increased from clubs around Europe, with Everton, Bayern Munich and Inter Milan all interested.

 Inter Milan

 Denzel Dumfries in a starting line-up against Red Bull Salzburg on 9 August 2023.

 Dumfries joined Serie A champions Inter Milan on 14 August 2021 for €12.5 million, with a further €2.5 million as a bonus for the PSV Eindhoven.
 It was reported by the Dutch media that his former clubs would receive compensations as part of the transfer.
 Upon joining the club, he was given a number two shirt.

 Dumfries made his debut for Inter Milan as a second-half substitute against Genoa on the opening day of the 2021–22 Serie A season, winning 4–0.